SHARE

 Notes

-Alternatives to coconut milk: Coconut milk can be overpowering in delicate vegan gelato flavors (such as vanilla or nut-based gelato recipes).
-In such cases, other plant-based options can lead to some stunning results.
+Coconut-Free Vegan Gelato Option: Coconut milk can be overpowering in delicate vegan gelato flavors (such as vanilla or nut-based gelato recipes).
+In such cases, other plant-based options can yield stunning results.
 Here's the combination I recommend:

 This pairing will get you that wonderfully neutral yet creamy foundation that doesn’t shout ‘coconut!’
 The oat milk lays down that smooth base without hogging the spotlight, while the soy cream brings the necessary fat for that perfect gelato texture.